 I was again checking what’s on sale at Regency Spices this morning, and I saw tarragon flakes!
 I have hardly seen fresh tarragon sold in Hong Kong’s supermarkets (maybe I wasn’t looking carefully enough?)
-Tarragon when combined with homemade mayonnaise or some nice seasonings like the Jamaican Jerk Chicken Spicesmakes for a really good sandwich.
+Tarragon when combined with homemade mayonnaise or some nice seasonings like the Jamaican Jerk Spices makes for a really good sandwich.

 Recipe: Chicken Sandwich with Tarragon